myzlab/k-search-v2-docs/docs/data-manipulation/multiple.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 import CodeBlock from '@theme/CodeBlock';
+import K from '@site/src/components/K';

 # Multiple Query

-In this section you will learn how to build and execute queries whose objective is to search multiples records on the database through the **_KSearch_** library as well as how to manipulate the information once it has been extracted from the database.
+In this section you will learn how to build and execute queries whose objective is to search multiples records on the database through the <K/> as well as how to manipulate the information once it has been extracted from the database.

 ## The multiple() method and the KCollection object

-The way available through **_KSearch_** to build and execute queries that are in charge of searching for multiples records on the database is with the `multiple()` method.
+The way available through <K/> to build and execute queries that are in charge of searching for multiples records on the database is with the `multiple()` method.

 This method returns a KCollection object which serves as a Java storage for the records returned by the generated and executed SQL query.